BitAcademyDev/documentation/docs/staff/coaches/exercises.md

 ![self diagnostic review example](/img/staff/coaches/exercises/self-diagnostic.png)

 After going through the quiz with the student you can reopen the self diagnostic from the module overview.
 After which the student can retake the quiz.
-(please note the student can get different questions on the same subjects).
+Please note the student can get different questions on the same subjects.

 ## Settings